oleiade/Elevator/README.rst

 Key-Value store written in Python and based on levelDB, allows high performance on-disk bulk read/write.

-Allows async, multithreaded and/or remote acces to a multi-leveldb backend.
+Allows async, multithreaded and/or remote access to a multi-leveldb backend.

 Relying on the zeromq network library and msgpack serialization format, it is made to be portable between languages and platforms.